 The regulary scheduled board meetings are held the first Monday of the month and begin at 5:30pm.
 There is a bilingual interpreter at all board meetings.
 We recommend that you check the calendar for any changes in meeting dates and times.

 Agendas for upcoming meetings and the minutes for past meetings are available on this page.

-Brianna Aguilar, Board Vice President, was born and raised in Santa Barbara attending Roosevelt, SBJHS and SBHS.
+Brianna Aguilar, Board President (08/2026), was born and raised in Santa Barbara attending Roosevelt, SBJHS and SBHS.
 She has a BA in Social Welfare from UC Berkeley, and MA in Education and Cross-Cultural Counseling from San Diego State and is working towards a PhD at the Gevirtz Graduate School of Education at UCSB.
 Brianna has almost a decade of experience working in education (K-12 and higher education) in Oakland, San Francisco, San Diego and Santa Barbara.
-She now coordinates financial literacy education programs for Montecito Bank & Trust serving children and families in local schools and non-profits.
-She has two boys who she hopes will attend Adelante in the future.
+She now is the Events & Community Programs Officer at Montecito Bank and Trust where she manages the Bank’s volunteer program and provides financial literacy and fraud prevention and cyber security education to local schools, nonprofits and the community at large.
+She has two boys who attend Adelante.

 She is excited to be a part of Adelante’s dynamic community where bilingualism and biculturalism is encouraged for all as a healthy foundation for longterm academic success.

 She lives in Goleta with her husband, Dr. Andrew Csordás.
-Their oldest son attends Adelante.
+Both her sons attend Adelante.